-To say smartphones are a popular way to access the internet would be an understatement.
+To say smartphones are a popular way to access the internet would be an understatement in today’s mobile app market.
 In fact, 51.6 percent of all global web traffic occurs on mobile devices.
 That being said, it may be wise to invest in apps that can drive customer engagement to the benefit of your brand.

 In this article, we’ll provide an overview of some valuable key terms and how they fit into your digital marketing strategy.
 Then we’ll review several leading mobile app builders you can use to create customer engagement tools.
 Let’s get to work!